Kim Blenman, PhD

 Identifying immune biomarkers of treatment adverse events.

-B cells, a type of white blood cell, are present in the tumor immune microenvironment but are generally ignored.
-There is limited knowledge about how B cells contribute to adverse events (AEs) caused by chemotherapy or immunotherapy.
+Breast cancer treatments are often accompanied by side effects that can range from minor to severe.
+Severe side effects often require dose reductions or treatment pauses that may impact patient outcomes.
+In some cases, chemotherapy or immunotherapy treatments can cause autoimmune and other immune-mediated adverse events (AEs) but the causes are poorly understood.
+B cells are a type of white blood cell that create antibodies that recognize foreign invaders in the body as well as autoantibodies that respond to a person’s own organs or tissues.
+B cells are present in the tumor immune microenvironment but are generally ignored.
+As such, there is limited knowledge about how B cells contribute to AEs caused by therapies.
 Dr. Blenman’s goal is to identify B cell biomarkers and autoantibodies that are associated with therapy-induced AEs in specimens from breast cancer patients.

 Kim RM Blenman, PhD, MS is an immunologist and clinical chemist who uses and develops novel software tools to understand the mechanisms responsible for disparities in disease pathogenesis and therapeutic response.
 She earned a doctorate in immunology, a master's in clinical chemistry, and a bachelor's in chemistry from the University of Florida.
 Dr. Blenman also has a certificate in Drug Development and Regulatory Sciences from the University of California, San Francisco.
 She had the privilege of learning and working on drug discovery and clinical development at Procter & Gamble's Pharmaceutical division as a senior scientist and as a global research director for autoimmune diseases, inflammatory bowel disease, and irritable bowel syndrome.
 She was also a Postdoctoral Fellow at the City of Hope Comprehensive Cancer Center in Duarte, California.
 Dr. Blenman is currently an Assistant Professor in the Yale School of Medicine Department of Internal Medicine Section of Medical Oncology and the Yale Cancer Center as well as an Assistant Professor in the Yale School of Engineering and Applied Science.